-You are using your mobile phone in a location (e.g. in the basement or building) where signal is weak.
+Problems Possible cause How to solve the problem You are using your mobile phone in a location (e.g. in the basement or building) where signal is weak.
 Move to a location where signal can be better received.
 Poor signal reception You are using your mobile phone in a peak-demand time (e.g. the rush hour).
 Make your call later.
 You are too far from the base station of your network service provider.
 Move closer to a base station.
 Echo or noise Due to the quality of the network trunk of your network service provider.
 Poor local telephone line quality.
 Hang up the phone and then dial again.
 You may be switched to a better-quality network trunk or line.
-The standby time can depend on the system settings of your network service pro- vider.
+The standby time can depend on the system settings of your network service provider.
 If you are in a location where the signal is weak, turn off your phone temporarily.
-The standby time The battery may be at the end of its service life.
-Use a new battery. becomes short If the phone can not get con- nected to a network, it will continue searching for the signal from the base station, which consumes battery capacity.
-Change your location or turn off your phone temporarily.
+The standby time becomes short The battery may be at the end of its service life.
+Use a new battery. becomes snort If the phone can not get connected to a network, it will continue searching for the signal from the base station, which consumes battery capacity.
 Unable to power on The battery is drained.
 Recharge the battery.